 Author: Melody Porter

 Hello blogosphere!
-While I am a relative newcomer to you, I am a long-time fan of human connection.
+I am a long-time fan of human connection.
 I used to say that my major in college (above my actual political science & religion double major) was in friendships.
 Conversations over long meals or late nights on dorm hallway floors have been transformative in my life, and it only makes sense to me to dip my toe into new ways of opening up conversation here.
-Some details about my life and role at W&M: I have worked at William and Mary since August 2008, and am Associate Director in the Office of Community Engagement.
-I spend my time fostering student leadership in the broad areas of alternative breaks and local anti-poverty initiatives.
+I have worked at William and Mary since August 2008, and am Associate Director in the Office of Community Engagement.
+I spend my time fostering student leadership through alternative breaks.
 Doing so lets me fulfill what I understand my calling to be about: working for social justice in the world, and equipping others to do so with skill, sensitivity and great love.
-And my pre-W&M life...
-I earned my Bachelor of Arts in Political Science and Religion from Emory University in 1995.
-After graduating, I decided to get further into the world of community development and service.
-I served as a long-term volunteer for three years, beginning a job development program in Philadelphia and working with preschool children in Johannesburg, South Africa.
-I came back to Emory to earn a Master of Divinity from the Candler School of Theology in 2001, with a focus in religious education.
-I spent a frenetic and exciting year working four jobs - from TA'ing a preaching class with Tom Long, to catering barbecue, to managing a nonprofit family literacy program with immigrant and refugee families.
-I went on from there to be Associate Minister at First United Methodist Church of Germantown in Philadelphia, working in areas of social justice and community development, and directing an after school program that served more than 100 high school students.
-Finally, it was one more stop at Emory - where I served for three years as director of Volunteer Emory, a student-led department for community service.
-Through all of my professional and volunteer experiences, and life in general, I have seen how connected and interdependent people and communities are everywhere I believe in the power of mutual service to transform lives and create social change.
+I earned my Bachelor of Arts in Political Science and Religion from Emory University, and then served as a long-term volunteer for three years, beginning a job development program in Philadelphia and working with preschool children in Johannesburg, South Africa.
+I earned a Master of Divinity from the Candler School of Theology in 2001, with a focus in religious education.
+I managed a nonprofit family literacy program with immigrant and refugee families, and then served as Associate Minister at First United Methodist Church of Germantown in Philadelphia, working in areas of social justice and community development, and directing an after school program that served more than 100 high school students.
+Then, I returned to Emory to serve for three years as director of Volunteer Emory, a student-led department for community service.
+I believe in the power of mutual connection and service to transform lives and create social change.
 I also love cheese fries.